kencormican/first-milestone-project/README.md

 ### Testing

+#### Responsive Design

 During all phases of development I used Chrome Devtools to test the responsive design functionality.
-For instance I noted that the Nav bar text wrapped at various before and after certain breakpoints so used media queries to scale the fonts and transition more smoothly from one breakpoint to another.
+For instance I noted that the Nav bar text wrapped at before and after certain breakpoints so used media queries to scale the fonts and transition more smoothly from one breakpoint to another.

 I also created multiple discrete webpages to test colour schemes and resposive layouts.